MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-set.md

 The following prerequisites must be completed before you can set a table for long term data retention.

+### Prerequisite 1: The environment must be a managed environment

+Only managed environments can use the long term data retention feature.
+More information: [Managed environments overview](/power-platform/admin/managed-environment-overview)

-### Prerequisite 1: Enable an environment for long term retention
+### Prerequisite 2: Enable an environment for long term retention

 Power Platform admins use the Power Platform admin center settings to enable or disable environments for data retention.

 > [!IMPORTANT]
+> - By default, Dataverse long term retention is enabled in all Power Platform environments.>
-> If an environment isn't enabled for long term retention, you can't set up a retention policy.
+> - If an environment isn't enabled for long term retention, you can't set up a retention policy.

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. Select the environment you want to use for long term data retention.